-The aim of this 5-week focus period is to stimulate the interaction between scientists working on network dynamics and control from different perspectives, and to favour cross-talk by promoting awareness of what is available “next door”.
+The aim of this 5-week focus period was to stimulate the interaction between scientists working on network dynamics and control from different perspectives, and to favour cross-talk by promoting awareness of what is available “next door”.

-The focus period will run in Linköping between September 4th and October 6th.
-A number of young international scholars interested in these research challenges will be invited to participate, and to interact with leading scientists as well as ELLIIT researchers.
-In the third week (September 20-22) we will have a 3-day symposium, with several invited top-level researchers.
+The focus period took place in Linköping between September 4th and October 6th.
+A number of young international scholars interested in these research challenges was invited to participate, and to interact with leading scientists as well as ELLIIT researchers.
+In the third week (September 20-22) there was a 3-day symposium, with several invited top-level researchers.

 Fall 2022 – Linköping